 All-Time High.
 The highest price up to the date.
-For instance, Bitcoin achieved its ATH in December 2017 when its price climbed to $20 000.
+For instance, Bitcoin achieved its ATH in November 2021 when its price climbed up to $68 000.

 A trait of a system with a hierarchical structure controlled by a central authority.
 National fiat currencies are typically governed in such a way as they are regulated by central banks.